 Meet Our Best Family Lawyers

 Linda has over 20 years of experience in Family Law.
 Linda is friendly, approachable, and understanding.
 With her level of experience and knowledge, she will give you the best representation and advice on all aspects of Family Law.
-Linda’s practice areas include parenting orders, child custody agreement, property and financial matters – Family Court of Western Australia, divorce and separation, and binding financial agreement, etc.
+Linda’s practice areas include parenting arrangements, property and financial matters – Family Court of Western Australia, divorce and separation

 MR KENNETH CHANG, Senior Lawyer

 Kenneth main focus of practice is Family Law.
 His legal experience also extends to general litigation and commercial law.
-Kenneth is commercially savvy and experience in property and financial related family dispute.
+Kenneth is commercially savvy and experienced in property and financial related family dispute.
 He is calm, knowledgeable, and willing to fight for your best interests.
-Kenneth is multi-lingual, fluent in English and Chinese.

 Upon separation, you need to sort out how to divide your property and finances.
 In summary, the Family Court can make orders on